-The Intrinsic Value for a stock is calculated for each Graham Grade as follows
+The Intrinsic Value for each Graham Grade is assigned as follows

-Derived from the quantitative criteria (#6 and #7) for Defensive investment given above, and is popularly known as the Graham Number.
+The Intrinsic Value is calculated from the quantitative criteria (#6 and #7) for Defensive investment given above, and is popularly known as the Graham Number.

 Note: Graham Numbers on Serenity are calculated using the average EPS of the past three years, as Graham required.

-Graham's quantitative criteria for Enterprising investment are — the lower of 120% net tangible assets, or a P/E ratio of 10.
+Graham's quantitative criteria for Enterprising investment are the lower of 120% net tangible assets, or a P/E ratio of 10.
 With a derivation similar to the Graham Number, we get the following Intrinsic Value calculation.

 Graham recommended the applicable net current assets alone, deducting all prior claims, and counting as zero the fixed and other assets.
 The corresponding Intrinsic Value calculation is popularly known as Net Current Asset Value or NCAV.

 Ungraded stocks are assigned an Intrinsic Value of Zero.
 Stocks are also assigned an Intrinsic Value of Zero if their calculated prices according to their respective Graham Grades are nonpositive.

 Note: Serenity does not use the misunderstood Benjamin Graham Formula to calculate Intrinsic Values.